-A traditional doctor of chiropractic may be able to manipulate the spine and provide pain relief, but until the upper cervical region (where the brain stem meets the spinal cord) is corrected into alignment, the pain will generally come back.
+A traditional doctor of chiropractic may be able to treat sciatica by doing spinal manipulations and provide pain relief.
+However, until the upper cervical region (where the brain stem meets the spinal cord) is corrected into alignment, the pain will generally come back.

 By easing the upper cervical spine and neck back into alignment, the nervous system is better able to communicate with the body, and the pain caused by nerve irritation can be eliminated.
 Our Watkinsville office is located off Mars Hill Road, and is just a few minutes past Athens, GA.
-Give us a call at (770) 271-8505